 STORY - 3

-I like to start by talking about what i consider to be easily the WORST aspect of this series, The Pre production, The Execution and the Writing in general is a MAJOR downgrade compared to the previous series that I feel most can agree with me ON.
+I like to start by talking about what i consider to be easily the WORST aspect of this series, The Pre production, The Execution and the Writing in general is a Major downgrade compared to that of the previous series that I feel most can agree with me on.

-Yeah Sure there are a number of decent stuff to mention in regards to the story here whether it'd be seeing fun interactions with the same colorful cast of characters, Seeing some cool older techniques in action such as the Kaioken, Solar Flare, The Multi form, Destructo Disc, instant transmission, Masenko, Final Flash, Android Barrier, kamehameha or the evil containment wave of the Mafuba, Alongside Having some good action and nice moments with some standard comedy combine with these elements of Slice of life with some of the characters that are displayed in different parts of the show which are mostly filler but as I've mentioned in my previous Dbz Kai review they do well in adding more look into the characters in their own scenarios.
+Yeah Sure there are a number of decent stuff to mention in regards to the story here whether it'd be seeing fun interactions with the same colorful cast of characters, Seeing more of the simple yet quirky nature of characters in their own screen time, Seeing some cool old school techniques in action such as the Kaioken, Solar Flare, The Multi form, Destructo Disc, instant transmission, Masenko, Final Flash, Android Barrier, kamehameha or the evil containment wave of the Mafuba, Alongside Having some good action and nice Nostalgia moments with some standard comedy combine with these elements of Slice of life with some of the characters that are displayed in different parts of the show which are mostly filler but as I've mentioned in my previous Dbz Kai review they do well in adding more look into the characters in their own scenarios which bring some nice fond memories of Dragonball of old.

 I feel in my opinion they are usually placed in the right sort of areas of the show and can be entertaining in its own way which in all honesty should of been more of that formula throughout Instead of as to what the main arcs in the show end up with eventually,